 1) The word that on average leaves the fewest potential answers is

 3) The funniest word is still FARTS.

 It's worth pointing out that this isn't entirely intuitive.
 We're used to thinking of T as one of the most common letters, and even though that remains true in this dataset, it doesn't differentiate between words as much as I does.
 Other letters that we think of as being common like D are not as common in five letter words.

 Neither of these words are optimising the right thing.
 Ideally we would:

 1) Have on average the least possible turns.

 2) Guarantee that we will only use a certain number of turns.

 This is true.
 But to run an exhaustive approach on this would require a four way loop.
 And for that you'd need silly computing power and a better programmer than me.
-BUT, I am working on a strategy that guarantees it in X goes, as well as potentially proving that no strategy exists that can guarantee Y goes.
-This will require a different approach though, so watch this space...
+BUT, I have been working on a strategy that guarantees a solution in 6 goes.
+Using that I've worked out some excellent tips for turns 2 and 3.